5 missing Marines found dead after helicopter crash in California, officials say

 The five Marines who went missing while traveling aboard a helicopter from Nevada to California have been found dead, officials said Thursday morning.

-Officials said Thursday that the Marines were conducting a training exercise and flying from Creech Air Force Base in Clark County, Nevada to Marine Corps Air Station Miramar in San Diego, California.
+Officials said Thursday that the Marines were conducting a training exercise and flying a CH-53E Super Stallion helicopter from Creech Air Force Base in Clark County, Nevada to Marine Corps Air Station Miramar in San Diego, California.
 The helicopter reported its last-known location at around 11:30 p.m. on Tuesday, and was reported overdue at around 1 a.m.
 Wednesday morning, according to the Marine Corps.

 The five Marines were assigned to Marine Heavy Helicopter Squadron 361, Marine Aircraft Group 16, 3rd Marine Aircraft Wing, the Marine Corps said.
 Their identities have not been shared as part of a standard military procedure to not identify deceased service members until 24 hours after all next-of-kin notifications have been made.